 A reader suggested that I write about the Quindecile (pronounced “Quin-deh-chee’-leh”), or the 165 degree aspect.
 Noel Tyl has a magnificent essay on the meaning and examples of quindecile on his web site.
 A brief comment follows:

-- Noel suggests that “quindecile is an aspect of unrelenting motivation, obsession, determination, upheaval, disruption, even separation.”
-The planets connected through this aspect are under high developmental tension, and I believe Noel counts it almost as important as conjunction, square or opposition.
+- Noel Tyl suggests that “quindecile is an aspect of unrelenting motivation, obsession, determination, upheaval, disruption, even separation.”
+The planets connected through this aspect are under high developmental tension, and I believe he counts it almost as important as conjunction, square or opposition.

 - Ricki Reeves’ book Quindecile goes into depth about the interpretation of each planetary combination in this aspect.
 From what I’ve read, she seems to suggest that there is a compulsive feeling of “whatever it takes” to fulfill one’s motivation.

 Here are some interpretive thoughts for the Quindecile aspect:

 Quindecile (QD) to Midheaven: suggests obsessive and determined focus on career achievement in terms of the planet aspecting it.